jeremiah-shaulov/office_spirit_mysql/README.md

 `conn.execute()`, and `conn.query*()` methods all return `Resultsets` object, that contains information about your query result.
 Also this object allows to iterate over rows that the query returned.

-If your query returned multiple resultsets, `conn.execute()` skips them, and returns only the last one.
+If your query returned multiple resultsets, `conn.execute()` skips them, and returns only the status of the last one.

 `conn.query*()` functions don't skip resultsets, and `await resultsets.nextResultset()` will advance to the next result, and return true.
 If there are no more resultsets, `await resultsets.nextResultset()` returns false.